Robert-Vaccaro/Emotion-Analysis/README.md

-the emotion anaysis portion where there will be a title "Emotion Analysis", a header asking to "tell me about your day" then there will be a text area with the placeholder "my day was..." then a analyze button that will analyze the entry.
+the emotion anaysis portion where there will be a title "Emotion Analysis", a header asking to "tell me about your day" then there will be a text area with the placeholder "my day was..." then an analyze button that will analyze the entry.

 #### Third View: ####